secretstartups/handbook/ic-leadership/index.html.md

 multiplicative impact.

 In other words, the impact of the work has a positive effect on more than your personal scope and the immediate or near-term time frame.
-The impact of technical leverage should help those around you and in your team, group, or department operate and iterate more efficiently.
+It should help those around you and in your team, group, or department operate and iterate more efficiently.

 Examples of this could be